 - (85) Qualifying Exigency.
 Certain activities which arise when a military spouse, child or parent of an employee is deployed to covered active duty in a foreign country including without limitation: attending military sponsored events and related activities such as official ceremonies, programs, military personnel and/or family support or assistance programs, counseling sessions, and informational and post-deployment briefings; making necessary financial and legal arrangements; arranging alternative child care and related activities; arranging alternative care of a parent who is incapable of self-care and related activities; taking leave for up to 15 calendar days to be with a covered military family member while on short-term temporary rest and recuperation leave during deployment; and other activities agreed to by the Administrative Authority as a qualifying exigency, including issues arising from short notice (seven days or less) deployment. - (86) Range.
 The span of salaries within a job classification as identified on the Compensation Plan. - (87) Range Minimum.
 The starting salary of a compensation range. - (88) Range Maximum.
 The highest-level salary of a compensation range. - (89) Realignment.
 The reassignment of a job class from one salary range to another salary range. - (90) Reclassification.
 The reassignment of a position from one class to another class. - (91) Recording Device.
 Any device used to record, photograph, or film the voice, movements, and/or actions of anyone, papers or property in an electronic, magnetic, digital or other format. - (92) Reinstatement.
-Rehire a former certified employee, an employee who is laid off pursuant to 31.H., or an at will employee.
+Rehire a former certified employee, an employee who is laid off pursuant to 31.G.or an at will employee.
 Upon reinstatement, the employee shall be restored to the same employment status, either at-will, probationary or certified, the employee shall have length of service and leave accrual rates restored.
-The compensation upon reinstatement must fall within the compensation range of the job classification to which the employee is returning and be at an equitable rate commensurate of the qualifications of the returning employee in comparison with district employee's qualifications in the same job classification.
+The compensation upon reinstatement must fall within the relevant compensation plan and subject to funding.
 The former employee must be reinstated within 180 calendar days after separation and was in good standing. - (93) Salary Survey.
 See Wage Survey. - (94) Separation.
 A general term referring to any action ending the employee/employer relationship. - (95) Serious Health Condition.
 An illness, injury, impairment, or physical or mental condition that involves: